DarshanKanojiya/next-ecommerce-amazona/README.md

     1. insert sample products to mongodb
     2. load products from db in home and product screen
     3. check product count in stock in add to cart
+18. Load Products Mongodb
+    1. load product in home page from mongodb
+    2. load product in product page from mongodb
+    3. use product api to check count in stock in add to cart
+19. Create Place Order Screen
+    1. display shipping address
+    2. display payment method
+    3. display order items
+    4. impliment create order